ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 * Integrate your code in other developers' code, even if they are using another language
 * Share you code with others, knowing that it will always run smoothly
 * Deploy your code into production by using Google Cloud or other cloud services
-* Create cron jobs on Google Cloud and do not worry about your code running
+* Create cron jobs on Google Cloud to put code into production
 * Make calls to the Big Query API in a non-interactive environment

 If you enjoyed this tutorial, don't hesitate to connect with me on [LinkedIn](https://www.linkedin.com/in/arben-kqiku-301457117/)